-The Jordan Photography Workshop will be limited to a total of 8 participants.
+The Dubai and Jordan Photography Workshop will be limited to a total of 8 participants.
 With two instructors, there will be plenty of one-on-one education and individual attention to each participant.
 We will help set up your camera for each location and we will make sure that every person gets the best shot they can get from their camera gear.

 Transportation and Entrance Fees

-We will be touring Jordan in a van, possibly two, depending on the number of participants (workshop is limited to 8 participants, including instructors).
+We will be touring Dubai and Jordan in a van or a minibus.
 The cost of transportation, along with entrance fees to all attractions are included in the workshop fees.

 All accommodations in hotels are also fully included for the duration of the workshop.
 However, it is important to note that the standard workshop cost includes a double occupancy room, which means that each person will be paired with a roommate of the same gender.
 If you would like to secure a single occupancy room, it will be $1000 extra for the whole workshop (depending on availability).